 Which images should I “translate” to SVG or replace with SVG?

 I’d say as many as possible, but definitely a logo or an icon.
-Actually all graphics which are originally built as a vector before being saved in .jpeg or .png (do this only for a fallback), can be saved as a SVG and used without almost any tweaks; this excludes obviously a picture taken with a camera for example.
+Actually all graphics which are originally built as a vector before being saved in .jpeg or .png (do this only for a fallback), can be saved as an SVG and used without almost any tweaks; this excludes obviously a picture taken with a camera for example.
 Just imagine that you could use one single lightweight file for all devices; normal screen, high res screen, mobile.
 Imagine also that you say good-bye to those awesome icon fonts which behave like a font, I mean dealing with typical CSS “text” rules to style a graphic is not handy.
-Good bye to line-height and all those CSS rules which gave you a headache just aligning (or not) a bigger or smaller icon to the following text.
+Goodbye to line-height and all those CSS rules which gave you a headache just aligning (or not) a bigger or smaller icon to the following text.
 Do you ask yourself why you load a full font face to finally use only 10 icons?
 With SVG you can create your own (or any other graphics) if you have just a few skills with vector software.
 A great introduction video about SVG:

-Create a SVG file, easy as ABC:
+Create an SVG file, easy as ABC:

 I haven’t told you yet that you can open a SVG with a text editor and TADAAA, it’s readable… humanly readable!
 Try to open a JPG file with notepad, :’S …but as the SVG file is built as an XML structure, your image is part or your DOM and like anything else you can use CSS to style it.
 Don’t try background-colour though: it won’t work.
 SVG share some rules but they also have their own CSS rules to style it, more info here: